Mayeyu/The-Economist/README.md

 # How to help?
 Download the newspaper from the websites mentioned above or somewhere else you know and make a PR.
+Prefer an Asia Edition.

+# What's the AD FREE edition?
+The newspaper contains a few pages of advertisement, which results in an unhappy reading experience.
+So I decided to splite the pdf and merge it again to remove these unwelcomed pages.
+Every ad-removed pdf begin with 'AD FREE'.